bazaarvoice/bv-ui-core/lib/domainPolice/README.md

 # domainPolice

-The `domainPolice` module provides a function that takes in an array of objects that represent a known whitelist of domains, as well as a particular URL, and provides an object with an API to get information about that domain.

 The `domainPolice` module provides a function that takes a URL and an array of objects representing a known whitelist of domains, and returns an object with a simple API, representing the state of that URL in the whitelist.

 ## Module arguments